-New York Portfolio: Investment of \$2.4 million in a \$10.5 million, interest only preferred capital investment to fund the acquisition by a New York based real estate investment firm of a portfolio of three apartment buildings in Manhattan, New York.
-The investment earns an interest rate of 12% per annum during its initial term of three years and, if the term is extended for a further two years, at an interest rate that is the greater of 13% or London Interbank Offered Rate ("LIBOR") plus 10% per annum.
+New York Portfolio: Investment of \$2.5 million in a \$12.0 million, interest only preferred capital investment to fund the acquisition by a New York based real estate investment firm of a portfolio of three apartment buildings in Manhattan, New York.
+The investment earns an interest rate of 12% per annum and matures on January 1, 2023.